ClojureBridge/drawing/curriculum/create-something.md

   :middleware [m/fun-mode])
 ```

-When she ran the code above, three snowflakes kept falling down in different speeds.
+When she ran the code above, three snowflakes kept falling down at different speeds.
 It looked more natural.

-## Step 6. do some "refactoring"
+## Step 6.
+Do some "refactoring"

-Clara looked her `practice.clj` thinking her code got longer.
+Clara looked at her `practice.clj` thinking her code got longer.
 When she looked at her code from top to bottom again,
-she thought "`x-params` may be one of the state."
+she thought "`x-params` may be part of the state."
-So, she changed her `state` to have x parameter also, like
+So, she changed her `state` to have the x parameter also, like
 `[{:x 100 :y 10 :speed 1} {:x 400 :y 300 :speed 5} {:x 700 :y 100 :speed 3}]`.
-She found this new format was easy to maintain the state of each snowflakes.
+She found that this new format was easy to maintain the state of each snowflake.

-Now, Clara also needed to change drawing snowflakes part.
+Now, Clara also needed to change the drawing snowflakes part.
-At first, she wrote like this:
+At first, she wrote it like this:

 ```clojure
   (dotimes [n 3]
     (q/image @flake (:x (nth state n)) (:y (nth state n))))
 ```

-But, the exactly the same thing, `(nth state n)`, appeared twice.
+But, the exact the same thing, `(nth state n)`, appeared twice.
 "Is there anything to avoid repetition?" she thought and went to
 [Clojure Cheat Sheet](http://clojure.org/cheatsheet) for `dotimes` syntax.
 She clicked on `dotimes` in the Macros, Loop section and saw the syntax described in [dotimes](http://clojuredocs.org/clojure.core/dotimes).
 It says `(dotimes bindings & body)`.

 Clara remembered she learned `let` in [Flow Control](https://github.com/ClojureBridge/curriculum/blob/master/outline/flow_control.md),
 which was the "bindings".
-So, she rewrote using `let` like this:
+So, she rewrote it using `let` like this:

 ```clojure
 (dotimes [n 3]